 Be an action taker and solidify your resolve.
-Identify 5 things you can replace Facebook (or instagram, pinterest, etc) with.
+Identify 5 things that can be your alternative to Facebook (or instagram, pinterest, etc).
 This week, work to reach for the things on your list instead.

 - Choose a book of the Bible to study.
 Work through it chapter by chapter using the Chapter Bible Study Method.
 (I’m currently working through the book of Nehemiah~ love it!)

 - Pray scripture for your child using these scripture cards.